Can you have marijuana in your car while you’re driving?

 Open container laws in Colorado apply to marijuana, and you should always exercise caution when transporting marijuana.
 It is against Colorado law to have marijuana in the passenger area of your vehicle if it is in an open container, the container has a broken seal or there is evidence marijuana has been consumed.
 To be safe, you should transport marijuana in the trunk of your car instead of in the passenger seat or in your pocket.

 Penalties for Colorado DUIs

-Karing Kind is located just off of US-36, one mile north of Broadway, now open daily from 10a to 10p.
+Karing Kind is located just off of US-36, one mile north of Broadway, now open daily from 9am to 10pm.

 While we carry a variety of strains, concentrates and edibles, inventory and stock levels fluctuate from week to week and month to month.
-Check our menu and follow us on Facebook and Twitter for an up-to-date list of edibles, concentrates and buds available now.
+Check our menu and follow us on Twitter and Instagram for an up-to-date list of edibles, concentrates and buds available now.